BloomBooks/comical-js/README.md

 `Comical.update(parent);`

-to make the visible bubbles conform.
+on the appropriate parent element to make the visible bubbles conform.
+Note that this must be done after calling Comical.startEditing() with 'parent' in the list of parents, and before the corresponding stopEditing() call.

 (This isn't necessary if you just move the element that the bubble is wrapped around; Comical will automatically adjust things, as long as editing is turned on.)